TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 These two terms are often used interchangeably by the community.
 Even worse, they are often abbreviated by the acronym (LO), thus introducing even more ambiguity.
 In our opinion there is no need.
 Objectives (aims or goals) and Outcomes (results) may overlap, but are not genuinely the same.

-Here is an attempt to clarify this situation and remove the ambiguities:
+Here is an attempt to clarify this situation and remove ambiguities:

 ####Learning Objectives
  * Objectives describe the goals and intentions of the instructor.